KaliszLaunchSchool/Launch_School_RB101/explaining_code.md

   String concatination(+): nondistructive, returns a new object (technically a method) Shovel operator(<<): method call, mutates the calling object
-    - On `line x` we call the Array/String#<<  method on variable/String/Integer/Arrray `object`, which implements mutating concatenation on the calling object
+    - On `line x` we call the Array/String#<<  method on variable/String/Integer/Arrray `object`, referred to by local variable `var`, which implements mutating concatenation on the calling object.
+Local variable `var` is scoped within the method definition

   `arr[counter]` uses Array/String/Hash#[] indexed assignment, which mutates the original array, returning the element corresponding to the index.